PEAK-Legacy/PyDicia/README.txt

-In addition to providing a layer of syntax sugar for the DAZzle XML interface, PyDicia provides a novel adaptive interface that lets you smoothly integrate its functions with your application's core types (like invoice, customer, or packing ticket objects) without subclassing.
+In addition to providing a layer of syntax sugar for the DAZzle XML interface, PyDicia provides a novel adaptive interface that lets you smoothly integrate its functions with your application's core types (like invoice, customer, or "packing slip" objects) without subclassing.
 (This is particularly useful if you are extending a CRM or other database that was written by somebody else.)

-PyDicia uses the ElementTree, simplegeneric, and DecoratorTools packages, and requires Python 2.4 or higher.
+PyDicia uses the ElementTree, simplegeneric, and DecoratorTools packages, and requires Python 2.4 or higher (due to use of decorators and the ``Decimal`` type).

 TODO:

-* ``~`` operator for DocInfo, make DocInfo public

 * global defaults